 And you also can skip the “bain marie” too.
-No need for it with this recipe (that alone is reason to try this out)
+No need for it with this recipe (that alone is reason to try this out) because the extra eggs and flour gives this cheesecake its structure.

 - 18 full size graham crackers